a cheerful woman searches for train tickets on her phone

 Why are trains so expensive in England?

-Trains are expensive in England because private companies own the Train Operators and are looking to make a profit.
+Trains are expensive in England because private companies own the operators and are looking to make a profit.
 Rail fares have increased year on year.

 Is it cheaper to book on Split My Fare or at the station?

-It is usually cheaper to book train tickets on Split My Fare than at the station.
-60% of our customer save money with split tickets when booking with us and on average a saving of 26% can be made.
+It is usually cheaper to buy train tickets on Split My Fare than at the station.
+60% of our customers save with split tickets when booking with us, and on average save 26%.
 By booking on Split My Fare you may also benefit from cheaper advance tickets.

 Is there an app for cheap train tickets?

-We have recently launched an app that makes it easier to book cheap train tickets.
-You will additionally benefit from a quicker and simpler booking experience as well as being to access your tickets directly from the app.
+Our App makes it easier to find cheap train tickets.
+You will also benefit from a quicker, simpler booking experience and the ability to access your tickets directly from the App.

 Is it cheaper to buy train tickets on the day or online?